gsklee/json-interoperable-comments-accord/README.md

 JSON Interoperable Comments Accord
 ==================================

-**JSONICA** <sup>/dʒeɪˈsɒnɪkə/</sup> is a proposed convention for enabling a reasonable degree of comments interoperability between JSON and other data interchange formats.
+<ruby>**JSONICA**<rt>/dʒeɪˈsɒnɪkə/</rt></ruby> is a proposed convention for enabling a reasonable degree of comments interoperability between JSON and other data interchange formats.
 It is not a “yet-another” new file format.

 Introduction
 ------------

 ### What is JSON?

 JSON is a “lightweight data interchange format”<sup>[[1]](http://www.json.org/)</sup> designed to “facilitate structured data interchange between all programming languages”<sup>[[2]](https://www.ecma-international.org/publications/files/ECMA-ST/ECMA-404.pdf)</sup>.
-The format has enjoyed a great success in fulfilling that vision, receiving widespread adoption; however, such popularity
+The format has enjoyed a great success in fulfilling that vision, receiving widespread adoption; however, such popularity has also led to an unwitting predicament.